SimangaThinkDev/Grading-System/README.md

 ## Grading-System
-Grading sytem with email response and decriptive response pdf that reviews the test
+Grading sytem with email response and descriptive response pdf that reviews the test

 # This Program will
 - Use Answers to generate Score